-- 192.945.10 A special permit inspection area outside of a special permit segment is not required to be included as a "covered segment" in accordance with 49 CFR 192.903. - ii) Each special permit inspection area and special permit segment must have integrity threats identified, assessed, and remediated in accordance with these special permit conditions, 49 CFR 192.917, and 49 CFR Part 192, Subpart O. - iii) Any high consequence area (HCA) in either a special permit segment or a special permit inspection area must be assessed and remediated for threats in accordance with these special permit conditions and 49 CFR Part 192, Subpart O. - iv) All permit conditions that are applicable to a special permit segment or to a special permit inspection area are applicable to HCAs where the HCA overlaps a special permit segment or a special permit inspection area. - v) All special permit conditions that are applicable to a special permit inspection area are also applicable to the special permit segment.
-A special permit segment must meet the requirements of 49 CFR 192, Subpart O, if Subpart O is more stringent than the special permit conditions. - vi) The special permit inspection areas must be able to be assessed using inline inspection (ILI) tools, including tethered or remotely controlled tools, in accordance with 49 CFR 192.150 and 192.493. - c) Damage Prevention Program: CIG must incorporate within each special permit inspection area the applicable best practices of the Common Ground Alliance (CGA)11 in its damage prevention (DP) program.
+- ii) The special permit inspection area and special permit segment must have integrity threats identified, assessed, and remediated in accordance with these special permit conditions, 49 CFR 192.917, and 49 CFR Part 192, Subpart O. - iii) Any high consequence area (HCA) in either a special permit segment or a special permit inspection area must be assessed and remediated for threats in accordance with these special permit conditions and 49 CFR Part 192, Subpart O. - iv) All permit conditions that are applicable to a special permit segment or to a special permit inspection area are applicable to HCAs where the HCA overlaps a special permit segment or a special permit inspection area. - v) All special permit conditions that are applicable to a special permit inspection area are also applicable to the special permit segment.
+A special permit segment must meet the requirements of 49 CFR 192, Subpart O, if Subpart O is more stringent than the special permit conditions. - vi) The special permit inspection area must be able to be assessed using inline inspection (ILI) tools, including tethered or remotely controlled tools, in accordance with 49 CFR 192.150 and 192.493. - c) Damage Prevention Program: CIG must incorporate within a special permit inspection area the applicable best practices of the Common Ground Alliance (CGA)10 in its damage prevention (DP) program.